TechDocsStudio/biel-docs/docs/installation/gatsby.md

     ```

     :::info
-    If you're using yarn as your package manager, run `yarn add pushfeedback-react` instead of the npm command above.
+    If you're using yarn as your package manager, run `yarn add biel-search-react` instead of the npm command above.
     :::

-1. In the main component where you wish to place the feedback button (often `src/pages/index.js`), embed the Biel.ai button:
+1. In the main component where you wish to place the chatbot (often `src/pages/index.js`), embed the Biel.ai button:

     ```ts
     import React, { useEffect } from 'react';

-    import { FeedbackButton } from 'pushfeedback-react';
+    import { BielButton } from 'biel-search-react';
-    import { defineCustomElements } from 'pushfeedback/loader';
+    import { defineCustomElements } from 'biel-search/loader';
-    import 'pushfeedback/dist/biel-search/biel-search.css';
+    import 'biel-search/dist/biel-search/biel-search.css';

     const IndexPage = () => {